vincent-grande/vincent-grande.github.io/_pages/research.md

 </div>

 <div class="caption">
-    Left: Clustering of synthetic point cloud, 2022.
-Right: Using features from topology makes them robust to noise by design.
+    Left: Clustering of synthetic point cloud.
+The algorithm correctly identifies the tori, different line segments, disconnected point clouds, as well as the "gluing points".
+There are almost no outliers Right: Using features from topology makes them robust to noise by design.
+Comparison of proposed topological point cloud clustering to k-means and spectral clustering.
 </div>

 ### Restart Strategies for Enforcing $$\omega$$-Regular Properties in Partially Observable Markov Chains